Carollobo23/E-LEARNING-PLATFORM-UI/README.md

 *MENTOR*: NEELA SANTOSH

+# DESCRIPTION

-##This code creates the front-end structure for an e-learning platform, utilizing HTML, CSS, and JavaScript to deliver a user-friendly online learning experience.
+This code creates the front-end structure for an e-learning platform, utilizing HTML, CSS, and JavaScript to deliver a user-friendly online learning experience.
 The HTML establishes the framework, starting with a header that prominently displays the platform's title, "E-Learning Platform."
 The main content area is divided into three sections: "Course List," "Course Content," and "Progress Tracking."
 The "Course List" section presents an unordered list (`<ul>`) of courses, each housed within a `course-card` list item (`<li>`).
 These cards provide a concise overview of each course, featuring a title (e.g., "Course 1") and a brief description (e.g., "Introduction to Programming").

 The "Course Content" section is designed to display the actual learning material.
 It utilizes an `iframe` element (`video-frame`) to embed video content, likely sourced from a platform like YouTube.
 Initially, the `iframe` has an empty `src` attribute, waiting for user interaction to load a specific course video.
 The "Progress Tracking" section aims to provide learners with a visual representation of their course completion status.
 It includes a progress bar element (`progress-bar`) and a text element (`progress-text`) to display the percentage of completion.